MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 - Output sections are optional
 - Output values can be imported into other stacks
 - We can also view the outputs in the AWS console or using the AWS CLI
-- It is the best way to perform collaboration across stacks, different stacks can be handled an maintained by different people
+- It is the best way to perform collaboration across stacks, different stacks can be handled and maintained by different people
-- We can not delete a CloudFormation stack if its outputs are being references by another stack
+- We can not delete a CloudFormation stack if its outputs are being referenced by other stacks
-- Output `Export` block: has to be specified in order the the output to be able to be imported in another template
+- Output `Export` block: has to be specified to allow for it to be imported into another template
 - `!ImportValue` or `Fn::ImportValue`: imports an output into a stack

 ## CloudFormation Conditions